debrashere/MyEducationClient/README.md

 #### Test logins:

   Password is the same for all mocked users **Mypassw0rd**
-  * **bsanders**: Able to view and edit tools.
+  * **asanders**: Able to view and edit tools.
 Able to view and add blogging comments.
-  * **ssanders**: Able to view and edit tools.
-Able to view and add blogging comments.
+  * Also you may click on "Demo Log in" from the Login page.

 ## Versioning